skilld-labs/drupal-theme-generator/README.md

 #### Buttons and inputs

-Keep in mind that with our native integration we are not recommending to create abstract components which can not be applicable to Drupal, like `button` component for example (which means UI component `Button`).
+Keep in mind that with component connector native integration we are not recommending to create abstract components which can not be applicable to Drupal, like `button` component for example (which means UI component `Button`).
 In terms of Drupal - there is no simple integration of UI component `button`.
 But Drupal have for example `input` theme hook.
 So we can be sure that `input [type="submit"]` should look like a button.
 For that